Microfinance: Benefits and limitations

-Microfinancing produces many benefits for poverty stricken and low-income households.
-One of the benefits is that it is very accessible.
-Banks today simply won't extend loans to those with little to no assets, and generally don't engage in small size loans typically associated with microfinancing.
-Through microfinancing small loans are produced and accessible.
+One of the benefits of microfinancing for poverty stricken and low-income households is that it is accessible.
+Banks today will not extend loans to those with little to no assets, and generally do not engage in small size loans typically associated with microfinancing.
 Microfinancing is based on the philosophy that even small amounts of credit can help end the cycle of poverty.
 Another benefit produced from the microfinancing initiative is that it presents opportunities, such as extending education and jobs.
 Families receiving microfinancing are less likely to pull their children out of school for economic reasons.
 As well, in relation to employment, people are more likely to open small businesses that will aid the creation of new jobs.
 Overall, the benefits outline that the microfinancing initiative is set out to improve the standard of living amongst impoverished communities.

 There are also many social and financial challenges for microfinance initiatives.
 For example, more articulate and better-off community members may cheat poorer or less-educated neighbours.
 This may occur intentionally or inadvertently through loosely run organizations.
 As a result, many microfinance initiatives require a large amount of social capital or trust in order to work effectively.
 The ability of poorer people to save may also fluctuate over time as unexpected costs may take priority which could result in them being able to save little or nothing some weeks.
 Rates of inflation may cause funds to lose their value, thus financially harming the saver and not benefiting the collector.

 While the success of the Grameen Bank (which now serves over 7 million poor Bangladeshi women) has inspired the world, it has proved difficult to replicate this success.
 In nations with lower population densities, meeting the operating costs of a retail branch by serving nearby customers has proven considerably more challenging.
 Hans Dieter Seibel, board member of the European Microfinance Platform, is in favour of the group model.
 This particular model (used by many Microfinance institutions) makes financial sense, he says, because it reduces transaction costs.
 Microfinance programmes also need to be based on local funds.